helpful-information/crisis.tools/README.md

   - [What to do if you've been given an eviction notice - StudentLoanHero](https://studentloanhero.com/featured/eviction-process-handle-notice/)
   - [What to do if a loved one dies - VeryWellHealth](https://www.verywellhealth.com/survivors-checklist-after-death-1132601)

-### Notes
+### _Notes_
-This isn't legal advice, this isn't guaranteed to help, and not everything here is a tool.
+_This isn't legal advice, this isn't guaranteed to help, and not everything here is a tool, some things are helpful articles with good information._

 This project's only goal is to help spread helpful information for those dealing with a crisis, or troubling event.
 To attempt to be a more central source for helping others deal with really stressful times.